PufferFinance/website-docs/docs/glossary.md

 A secure-computing environment capable of running Puffer’s anti-slashing technology

 ### `Burst Threshold`
-Code in our smart contracts that self-caps the pool at 22% marketshare
+Code in our smart contracts that self-caps the vault at 22% marketshare

 ### `Beacon Chain`
 The main component of the Ethereum blockchain responsible for Proof of Stake consensus